d223302/SubjectiveEvaluation/Readme.md

 For the column *Increment*, we check if the paper uses a 1-point increment or 0.5-point increment in the MOS tests.
 For those we cannot know what increment the paper uses, we put a `x`.
 Some paper just say *"from 1~5"*, but this description is too vague for us to know if it is an 1-increment or a 0.5-increment, so we still put a `x` in this case.
-For the papers that do not conduct a MOS test, we just put a `-` in the *Increment* field.
+For the papers that do not conduct a MOS test, we just put a `v` in the *Increment* field.

 | Title | Platform | Qualification | Post-filter | Language background | Location | # of raters and rated items | Payment | Instructions | Increment (MOS)|